Lisa Wilkinson: Dolly

 Wilkinson was born in Wollongong, but grew up in Campbelltown, in Sydney's Western Suburbs and attended Campbelltown High School (now Campbelltown Performing Arts High School).
 She began her career working for the magazine Dolly.
 At age 21, she was offered the job as its editor.
 During her time there she became known for discovering young female talent, including a then-unknown Nicole Kidman.

 Cleo

-After tripling the magazine's circulation, she was personally approached by Kerry Packer to become editor of Australian Consolidated Press women's lifestyle magazine, Cleo.
+After tripling the circulation at Dolly, she was personally approached by Kerry Packer to become editor of Australian Consolidated Press women's lifestyle magazine, Cleo.
 One of her first acts was to remove the magazine's infamous male centrefold.
 During her time as editor, she mentored up and coming journalists such as Mia Freedman and Deborah Thomas.

 Over ten years Wilkinson became the title's longest-serving editor, and during her tenure there was unprecedented circulation growth for the magazine.
-Wilkinson went on to become Cleo's International Editor-in-Chief as it opened title in New Zealand and Asia.
+Wilkinson went on to become Cleo's International Editor-in-Chief as it opened titles in New Zealand and Asia.